New for 2017

-Neat, heavy blooming, mounding, branching, 6-10″ tall plants produce magnificent candelabras of 2.5″ flowers.
-The Sapphire series is the heaviest blooming lisianthus series we know; perfect for edging borders, or planting in containers.
+Neat, heavy blooming, mounding and branching 6-10 in. tall plants produce magnificent candelabras of 2½ in. flowers.
+The Sapphire series is the heaviest blooming lisianthus series we know; they are perfect for edging borders, or planting in containers.
 Sapphire series lisianthus can also be grown as houseplants in sunny windows.

 White flowers tipped in soft lavender pink.